 Any or all of this information will affect the potential penalties that a driver may face.

-Contact an Orlando and Seminole County DUI attorney at The Law Office of Corey I. Cohen today if you are interested in finding out more about your specific charges and what potential penalties you could face and what defenses to the charges you may have.
+Contact The Law Office of Corey I. Cohen & Associates today if you are interested in finding out more about your specific charges and what potential penalties you could face.
+Our founder is a former prosecutor.
+Our DUI defense knowledge base is vast and deep.
+When you talk with a member of our legal team, you can also learn about the potential defenses to the charges you face.

-Penalties for a First DUI Offense in Orange County and Seminole County
+Penalties For A First DUI Offense In Orange Or Seminole County

 Following are the potential penalties that a driver may face for a first DUI conviction in Orlando and Seminole County, Florida: Please note that every case is different and the penalties will vary based on the facts of your individual case.

 - Up to a 12-month driver’s license suspension

 - Up to six months in county jail, 12 months in jail if there was any property damage.

 - Fines and court fees of up to $1,000